 In order to live and work in an orderly democratic school environment, it is necessary to establish rules and regulations, which will ensure the rights and welfare of all.
+These rules and regulations are designed to create a safe and supportive learning environment for all students.
+This is a collective responsibility.
 When these regulations are violated, the student will be subject to an appropriate form of discipline.